Spudshed: History

 The first Spudshed was opened in Baldivis in November 1998, originally as a farmers market in a shed on Galati's Baldivis property.
-In 2018, Spudshed reported profit growth of 76%, or $4 million.

-Tony Galati

-Spudshed founder Antonino "Tony" Galati was born on 1 April 1961 and is the eldest son of Sicilian migrants Francessco and Maria Galati, who started a two-hectare market garden in Spearwood in the 1960s.
-He has a brother, Vincenzo "Vince" Galati and a sister.
-Galati has 3 sons and a daughter, Francessco Galati, Sebastian Galati, Anthony Galati and Alana Galati.
+In September 2009, the Baldivis store burned down after an electrical fault started a fire.
+The store was subsequently rebuilt.

-He became a household name in Western Australia for his protracted legal battles against the Potato Marketing Corporation of Western Australia.
+Tony Galati became a household name in Western Australia for his protracted legal battles against the Potato Marketing Corporation of Western Australia (PMC).
 In 2015, the PMC launched legal action against Galati, alleging that he had planted more than his allocated quota of potatoes.
 Prohibited from selling excess potatoes due to legal quotas, Galati used free potato giveaways at his Spudshed stores to protest against what he considered to be unfair and excessive control by the board.
 Galati ultimately prevailed when the state government deregulated the industry, with the PMC becoming defunct in December 2016.

-The battle between Galati and the PMC was celebrated in a Fringe World musical in 2019, returning again in 2020.
+In 2018, Spudshed reported profit growth of 76%, or $4 million.
+The battle between Tony Galati and the PMC was celebrated in a Fringe World musical in 2019, returning again in 2020.